 a.
 Our Basics Aikido class is for the new or Kyu grade students.
 We work on fundamental movement, body structure, stretching, light conditioning and base-level techniques.

 b.
-Our Mixed Aikido class is for the Aikidoist with some experience.
+Our Advanced Aikido class is for the Aikidoist with some experience.
 We focus on complex techniques, ukemi, rigorous conditioning and advanced forms.
 Ask the Chief Instructor if this class is right for you.

 Weapons: Aikido weapons training does not use weapons to attack, but to integrate the weight, balance, stance, timing, and distance of one’s body movement.
 Students use wooden staff, sword and knife as tools to polish and develop their body, mind and spirit.
 As K. Ueshiba (O’Sensei’s son) wrote in his book, Aikido “unless you can make the weapons part of your body, you have not truly trained in Aikido.”

 Iaido: Batto-ho, “sword-drawing method,” is based on Iaido, “the Way of sword drawing” and other traditional forms of Japanese sword work.
 It further reveals and explores the roots of Aikido.
 Included in this body of work are the traditional forms of Omori-ryu, Shindo Munen Ryu and Hasegawa Eishin Ryu.
 Our Iaido training is integrated into our Aikido training.
 If you are interested, speak to the Chief Instructor.

 Zazen / Meditation: Mature martial study includes self-reflection.
 For the modern warrior, Zen / meditative training increases one’s focus.
 We combine this with Aikido conditioning; exercises to waken our bodies and prepare us for zazen / meditation.
 One need not share the Zen Buddhist approach to practice.